Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the front wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Chery-engineered powertrain under the hood, a 4-cylinder, 16-valves 118hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 117hp engine designed by Mitsubishi.

 SafetyThe fact that the Mitsubishi got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, when all the models are taken into account.
-These are the results of an independent reasearch, while our visitors describe reliability of Chery, as well as Mitsubishi, with the same average rating of 4.6 out of 5.
-Independent research findings rank Tiggo as average reliability-wise, and ASX is more or less at the same level.Above it all, drivers of cars with the same engine as the Chinese car rank it on average as 4.8, while the one under the competitor's bonnet gets 4.5 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, when all the models are taken into account.
+That's the official data, while our visitors describe reliability of Chery, as well as Mitsubishi, with the same average rating of 4.6 out of 5.
+The same official information place Tiggo as average reliability-wise, and ASX is more or less at the same level.That apart, owners of different cars powered by the same engine as the Chinese car rank it on average as 4.8, while the one under the competitor's bonnet gets 4.6 out of 5.

 Performance & Fuel economyThere's not enough data for me to elaborate on the subject, I'm affraid.